johnzastrow/johnzastrow.github.io/_posts/2008-07-05-how-to-append-tables-in-mysql.md

     - Database
 ---

-For those of you that have puzzled over how to append tables in Mysql like an Access ‘Append’ query, start here:
+For those of you that have puzzled over how to append tables in Mysql like an Access 'Append' query, start here:

 ```
 insert into table1 select * from table2;<br />